mosip/inji-certify/README.md

 ### Steps to setup Mock credential use case

-1. Clone the repository and navigate to its directory:
+1. Clone this repository and navigate to its directory:

-   NOTE(Apple Silicon Mac users): need to run the containers in amd64 mode before running the script, `export DOCKER_DEFAULT_PLATFORM=linux/amd64`
+   NOTE(Apple Silicon Mac users): need to run the containers in linux/amd64 mode; prior to running the script run, `export DOCKER_DEFAULT_PLATFORM=linux/amd64`

-   NOTE(windows users only): need to run the script in `git bash` shell
+   NOTE(windows users only): need to run the commands only in `git bash` shell

     ```bash
-    cd inji-certify/docker-compose/docker-compose-certify
+    cd inji-certify/docker-compose
     ```

 2. Change the variable `active_profile_env` in [esignet](docker-compose/docker-compose-certify/docker-compose.yml#L80) and [certify](docker-compose/docker-compose-certify/docker-compose.yml#L104) to `active_profile_env=default,mock-identity`
-3. Esignet and Certify takes the required plugin from artifactory server by default, in case there is a custom use case where plugin is to be added manually follow the below steps:
+3. Esignet and Certify takes the required plugin from artifactory server by default, in case there is a custom use case where plugin is to be added manually should a need arise for trying out their own plugins
     * Create a folder with name loader_path [here](docker-compose/docker-compose-certify).
     * Add the jar file of Digital Credential Stack(DCS) plugin implementations for eSignet and certify:
       * For eSignet: